6 hours of headache and disequilibrium.

 0 images remaining

-This case illustrates typical appearances of a cerebellar hemisphere haemorrhage, most frequently due to poorly controlled hypertension (as was the case in this instance).
+This case illustrates typical appearances of a cerebellar hemisphere hemorrhage, most frequently due to poorly controlled hypertension (as was the case in this instance).
 If no history of hypertension is present an underlying lesion should be sought.